The city of Brussels in Belgium is at the very heart of Europe. It is…

-Here are 6 great things you can do in Bruges in one day:
+Below are 6 great things you can do in Bruges in one day.

-A fabulous way to start your journey is Bruges is to visit the Bruges Historium; a one hour virtual reality extravaganza that takes you back to experience the Bruge of medieval times.
+A fabulous way to start your journey in Bruges is to visit the Bruges Historium; a one-hour virtual reality extravaganza that takes you back to experience the Bruge of medieval times.

 The Choco-Story, the Chocolate Museum is a great place to continue your day in Bruges.

 If you like chocolate this museum this is the place for you.
 Set out on four or five floors you need to be aware of lots of stairs.
 This is a great place to learn about the history of chocolate.
 There are lots of opportunities to taste chocolate from different countries throughout the visit.
 There is also a demonstration at the end.